 The Different Types of Ant Killer

-Your first choice is whether to use a spray, trap, powder or gel ant killer.
+Your first decision is whether to use a spray, bait station, powder or gel.
 Each type has its advantages and disadvantages.

 While this is very easy to use and delivers fast results, the downside is that sprays have no effect on the ants that aren’t directly treated.
 As a result, this approach offers relatively limited pest control.
-It’s unlikely to kill them all or get to the root of the problem.
+It’s unlikely to kill all ants or get rid of the entire colony.

 Ant killer sprays usually contain Borax, a chemical which is considered safe for use around humans as long as the instructions are followed carefully.

 Powders and Gels

-These work the same was as traps, but you’ll have more flexibility in terms of where to place the poison.
+These work the same was as baited stations, but you’ll have more flexibility in terms of where to place the poison.

-Gel can be squeezed into small cracks, so is easy to position wherever you see ants.
+Gel can be squeezed into small cracks and crevices, so is easy to apply wherever you see ants.
 The gel sticks to the bodies of the ants, and they then take it back to their colony.